Roblox/roact/docs/tutorials/shop-page.md

 end
 ```

-Then, we need to update the state when the scrolling frame size changes.
-To connect a function to a changed property event, we use [`Roact.Change.NameOfProperty`](https://roblox.github.io/roact/api-reference/#roactchange).
-In our case, we will listen to the `AbsoluteSize` property change of the scrolling frame.
+Then, we need to update the state when the ScrollingFrame size changes.
+To connect a function to a changed property event, we use [`Roact.Change`](https://roblox.github.io/roact/api-reference/#roactchange).
+In our case, we will listen to the `AbsoluteSize` property change of the ScrollingFrame.
 The cell size of the grid will be computed to maximize the horizontal space.
-After, the aspect ratio of the items is used to find the vertical space needed to contain all the items.
+After, the aspect ratio of the items are used to find the vertical space needed to contain all of them.

 ```lua
 function ShopPage:init()